Loading...

 How to consume Apples, Oats without glucose spikes

-Combine apples or oats with a source of protein or healthy fats, such as a handful of nuts, a dollop of Greek yogurt, or a spoonful of peanut butter.
-This can help slow the absorption of sugars into the bloodstream.
+Pair your apples and oats with a protein source, such as a handful of nuts, a spoonful of Greek yogurt, or a boiled egg.
+Protein can help slow down digestion and the absorption of carbohydrates.

 Stay Hydrated